aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTM to FODS or Online App" h2="Export DOTM to FODS via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOTM to FODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The process of converting DOTM to FODS is simple and straightforward.
+It can be done in two steps.
+Firstly, using Aspose.Words for .NET, developers can export DOTM to HTML.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides a comprehensive set of features for manipulating and converting documents, including the ability to export DOTM to HTML.

+Once the DOTM document has been converted to HTML, developers can then use Aspose.Cells for .NET to convert the HTML to FODS.
+This component provides a comprehensive set of features for manipulating and converting spreadsheets, including the ability to convert HTML to FODS.
+It also provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTM to FODS conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to FODS.
+By using Aspose.Total for .NET, developers can easily incorporate DOTM to FODS conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides a comprehensive set of features for manipulating and converting documents and spreadsheets, including the ability to export DOTM to HTML and convert HTML to FODS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}